 Christine has been an authorised marriage celebrant for 11 years.
 She “co-creates ceremonies that are always bespoke.
 I assist and offer guidance in conducting any celebration – and make it just want you want.”

-In the following story she shares the last personal contact she had with her sister Rhoda, before she died.
+In the following story she shares the last personal contact she had with her sister Rhoda, before she died and the final farewell.

 Her story was published in LinkedIn on April 12, this year.